Calendivity/Calendivity-ML/README.md

 ## 2. Text Embedding Model
 ![Kiku](media/emb_model.png)
 <br>
-PyTorch Transformers Embedding Model (Customized Pre-trained Model from HuggingFace).
+PyTorch Word Embedding Transformers Model (Customized Pre-trained Model from HuggingFace).
 We added 431 layers at the end of the model which corresponds to each activity code.
 We finetuned the model with list of activities of each activity codes which is provided in the www.bls.gov website.
 We used Categorical Crossentopy loss funtion per epoch (instead of per batch) which made the loss converge faster.

 ## 3. Machine Translation EN - ID Model [On Development]
-PyTorch Transformers Machine Translation Model.
+PyTorch Machine Translation Transformers Model.
 This is a Pre-trained Model from HuggingFace.
 We are still configuring this model due to several bugs in the application deployment.
-In some cases, the model generates random texts instead of doing translation and it could takes more than 1 minutes for the model to produce the output because of this bug.
+In some cases, the model randomly generates irrelevant texts instead of doing translation and it could take more than one minute to produce those buggy the output.